duncanskertchly/DSMayaTools/README.md

 If you do not include the __face__ flag the command will work in vertex mode.

-Here are some examples in MEL and Python which with two objects selected will give the closest vertex or face on the second object to the first objects.
+Here are some examples in MEL and Python.
+With two objects selected (the second has to be a polygon object) this will give the closest vertex or face on the second object to the first.

 ~~~~
 //vertex mode